Ahmednoorani258/Gen-Ai/Assignments/05_KababJees_App/README.md

 - Created a smooth mobile and desktop experience
 - Learned how rich responses make chatbot conversations much better

-## What's Next?

-I'm planning to:
-- Save user data in a database (like Firebase or Supabase)
-- Add a proper order inquiry form connected with the chatbot
-- Maybe even deploy the clone online so others can try it

 ## Final Thoughts